What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: Abstract

 \section{Abstract}

-Even when factually correct, social-media news previews (image--headline pairs) can induce \textbf{interpretation drift}: by selectively \textit{omitting} crucial context, they lead readers to form judgments that diverge from what the full article conveys.
-This covert harm is harder to detect than explicit misinformation yet remains underexplored.
-To address this gap, we develop a multi-stage pipeline that disentangles and simulates preview-based versus context-based understanding, enabling construction of the \ds{} benchmark.
-Using this benchmark, we systematically evaluate open-source LVLMs and uncover pronounced blind spots to \textit{omission-based misleadingness detection}.
-We further propose \ours{}, which integrates \textbf{(1) Interpretation-Aware Fine-Tuning} to improve multimodal misleadingness detection and \textbf{(2) Rationale-Guided Misleading Content Correction}, which uses explicit rationales to guide headline rewriting and reduce misleading impressions.
-Experiments show that \textsc{OMGuard} lifts an 8B model’s detection accuracy to match a 235B LVLM and delivers markedly stronger end-to-end correction.
-Further analysis reveals that misleadingness typically stems from local narrative shifts (e.g., missing background) rather than global frame changes, and identifies image-driven scenarios where text-only correction fails, highlighting the necessity of visual interventions.
+Even when factually correct, social-media news previews (image--headline pairs) can induce \textbf{interpretation drift}: by selectively \textit{omitting} crucial context, they lead readers to form judgments that diverge from what the full article supports.
+This covert harm is subtler than explicit misinformation, yet remains underexplored.
+To address this gap, we develop a multi-stage pipeline that simulates preview-based and context-based understanding, enabling construction of the \ds{} benchmark.
+Using \ds{}, we systematically evaluate open-source LVLMs and uncover pronounced blind spots in \textit{omission-based misleadingness detection}.
+We further propose \ours{}, which combines \textbf{(1) Interpretation-Aware Fine-Tuning} for misleadingness detection and \textbf{(2) Rationale-Guided Misleading Content Correction}, where explicit rationales guide headline rewriting to reduce misleading impressions.
+Experiments show that \textsc{OMGuard} lifts an 8B model’s detection accuracy to the level of a 235B LVLM while delivering markedly stronger end-to-end correction.
+Further analysis shows that misleadingness usually arises from local narrative shifts, such as missing background, instead of global frame changes, and identifies image-driven cases where text-only correction fails, underscoring the need for visual interventions.\footnote{Data and code are available at \url{https://github.com/fanxiao15/OMGuard}.}